 - Food routine of the patient.

-Fourth Side Effects of Dental Braces on Lips
+Side Effect of Braces on Lips

-However, when a patient is treated with braces and the teeth get aligned and are pulled backwards, the lips find the ideal support and often adjust according to this.
+However, when a patient is treated with braces and the teeth get aligned and are pulled backward, the lips find the ideal support and often adjust according to this.
 In the majority of cases, the lips often show positive results after completion of braces treatment.

-Fifth Damaging Effect of Braces is Increased Cavities
+Side Effect of Braces is Increased Cavities

 Problems in the TMJ or the Jaw joint